-The Three Town Planning Schemes are outdated (i.e they do not address the current spatial challenges) and thus need to be replaced by Land-Use Management Scheme as required by the SPLUMB and SDF guideline from the DRDLR to form what is called 'wall-to-wall' Land-Use Scheme for the whole area of TCLM.
+The Three Town Planning Schemes are outdated (i.e they do not address the current spatial challenges) and thus need to be replaced by Land-Use Management Scheme as required by the SPLUMA and SDF guideline from the DRDLR to form what is called 'wall-to-wall' Land-Use Scheme for the whole area of TCLM.
+SPLUMA makes provision for development of land use management by-laws by local municipality.

-The current development application process is a serious challenge in TCLM development particularly in absence of a single inclusive spatial policy.
+The current development application process is a serious challenge in TCLM development particularly in absence of a single inclusive land use management policy.
 The available old town planning schemes often contradict the current (2008) SDF.
+For details of the SDF please refer to annexure: SDF 2007/8)